AliChoukatli/CyberShield-Enterprise/README.md

 This project is organized into several key sections, each serving a specific purpose:

-- **README.md** : Ce fichier contient la documentation du projet, y compris l'introduction, les objectifs, et le statut.
-- **LICENSE** : Contient des informations sur la licence du projet, ici sous licence MIT.
-- **Compliance** : Inclut des fichiers relatifs à la conformité avec les normes ISO/IEC et NIST.
+- **README.md** : This file contains the project documentation, including the introduction, objectives, and status.
+- **LICENSE** : Contains information about the project's license, here under the MIT License.
+- **Compliance** : Includes files related to compliance with ISO/IEC and NIST standards.
-- **ZeroTrust** : Comprend un guide détaillant la mise en œuvre du modèle Zero Trust dans l'environnement.
+- **ZeroTrust** : Contains a guide detailing the implementation of the Zero Trust model within the environment.
-- **Support_IT** : Contient des scripts PowerShell automatisant diverses tâches de support informatique.
+- **Support_IT** : Contains PowerShell scripts that automate various IT support tasks.
-- **Cybersecurity** : Regroupe les outils et ressources utilisés pour la surveillance de la sécurité via Microsoft Sentinel et la gestion des alertes.
+- **Cybersecurity** : Contains tools and resources used for security monitoring via Microsoft Sentinel and managing alerts.
-- **Incident_Response** : Documente le processus de réponse à un incident de cybersécurité (par exemple, une simulation de phishing).
-- **Screenshots** : Contient les captures d'écran liées aux investigations forensiques et à la détection des alertes.

----
+- **Incident_Response** : Documents the incident response process, such as a phishing simulation.
+- **Screenshots** : Contains screenshots related to forensic investigations and alert detection.

 ---

 ## 🔐 Zero Trust Implementation (Integrated)